 Re-interpreting and/or amending the DDA

-As to the position before October 2010, the wording of the Disability Discrimination Act (DDA) before was inconsistent with the Coleman decision.
-Even so a later Employment Appeal Tribunal case ‘re-interpreted’ the DDA to be consistent with Coleman – see below Before Equality Act 2010 – re-interpreting the DDA to cover discrimination by association.
+Before October 2010 (when the Equality Act took effect, see below), the relevant British legislation was the DDA.
+The wording of DDA was inconsistent with the Coleman decision.
+Even so a later Employment Appeal Tribunal case ‘re-interpreted’ the DDA so as to be consistent with Coleman – see below Re-interpreting the DDA to cover discrimination by association.

 Relevance to stammering?